eganmc/Rate-That-Cat/README.md

 3. Set up the Heroku environment with a PostgreSQL database and Cloudinary integration.
 4. Set up your environment variables both in your local development environment and in the Heroku Config Vars.
 5. Link your Heroku app to the cloned repo once it has been pushed, and deploy.

+The project was frequently deployed live to Heroku, so as to avoid falling into the trap of deployment-exclusive errors.

 ## AI Implementation and Orchestration